Education-Numerique/authoring.js/README.md

 - index.html - the html shell itself
 - miniboot.ico - the app favicon
-- miniboot.css - the basic styles
+- miniboot.png - the placeholder while the app boots-up

 Though, you should NOT edit miniboot.js unless you have very good reasons, nor should you add too much in there.
 These are placeholders files, and should have almost zero intelligence.